-ProtonVPN’s free edition only allows you to connect to three VPN server locations: the United States, Japan, and the Netherlands.
+ProtonVPN’s free edition allows you to connect to three VPN server locations: the United States, Japan, and the Netherlands.
 Although there is a small variety, the servers are adequately distributed.
-Overuse and congestion are the greatest drawbacks of ProtonVPN’s servers, which is more typical than we’ve encountered with other VPNs.
+Unfortunately, overuse and congestion are the greatest drawbacks of ProtonVPN’s servers, which is more typical than we’ve encountered with other VPNs.

-Near the three VPN server locations listed above, speeds are reasonable, however, connecting from further away resulted in poorer speeds.
-It’s also not able to dig down to city-level VPN servers, which requires a ProtonVPN premium membership with access to 63 countries, including 11 US cities.
+Near the three VPN server locations listed above, speeds are reasonable; however, connecting from further away resulted in poorer speeds.
+It’s also unable to dig down to city-level VPN servers, requiring a ProtonVPN premium membership with access to 63 countries, including 11 US cities.

 When you use ProtonVPN, you may stream from a variety of different streaming platforms, and it can unblock a variety of different streaming services.
 However, you may have slower loading times than usual, and you must have at least the Plus plan to gain access to the best servers for unblocking streaming sites.

-You can’t actually access much other than Netflix and Crunchyroll on the free and basic servers, which aren’t the ideal for bypassing geo-blocks.
-These providers offer good streaming quality, with videos loading in HD in under three seconds.
+You can’t access much other than Netflix and Crunchyroll on the free and basic servers, which aren’t ideal for bypassing geo-blocks.
+Nevertheless, these providers offer good streaming quality, with videos loading in HD in under three seconds.
 The free places, however, are limited to Japan, the Netherlands, and the United States.

-ProtonVPN is fast enough to provide you with a superb browsing experience, and you can easily watch HD material with it.
-The occasional high ping may be a concern for certain gamers.
+ProtonVPN is fast enough to provide a superb browsing experience, and you can easily watch HD material with it.
+However, the occasional high ping may be a concern for certain gamers.
 Now let’s see how fast the internet is on several servers.
 It’s worth noting that I measured download and upload speeds with speedtest.net.

 Without utilizing the VPN service, here’s my typical speed test: